WesllenAraujo/ETE-PedroLeaoLeal/README.md

-# Votação ETE Pedro Leão Leal - 2023
+# ETE Pedro Leão Leal - 2023

 This site is a freelancer work to <a href="https://www.instagram.com/etepedroleaoleal/">ETE - Pedro Leão Leal</a> maded by <a href="https://www.linkedin.com/in/wesllen-do-carmo-ara%C3%BAjo-0b1115276/">Wesllen Araújo</a>.